xmartlabs/android-snapshot-publisher/README.md

 ### Version customization
 The `version` block allows you to perform version customizations.
-The field in that block is optional and it default value is:
+The field in that block is optional and its default value is:

 ```groovy
 snapshotPublisher {